Technology-Notes/vmware-clarity-wiki/Change-Proposal-Template.md

 * Does this change impact existing behaviors?
 If so how?
 *

+# API

+_Describe the intended API for the feature you want to add: input/outputs, components, directives, services, or anything that is exported publicly.
+One of the best way to describe it is to show code snippets using this new feature.
+In the case of bug fixes or internal changes, there will most likely be no API changes.
+Please note clearly if anything *might* be a breaking change._

 # Implementation Plan

 _Describe how you plan to implement the feature, answering the following questions._